Financial Aid FAQs

 What is the difference between financial aid and scholarship?

-You will be notified of scholarship decisions during the admissions process, while financial aid options are released at a later date.
+There is no separate application for scholarships.
+Scholarship decisions are communicated during the admissions process, while financial aid options are shared at a later date.
 All students are eligible to apply for financial aid in the form of loans.

 ^ top